Fellowship About the Hymn “For Love”

 Let’s look at the next line: “Though today’s hardships are many, it is an honor to enjoy God’s love.”
 Here, hardships are connected with God’s love and with honor.
 Is this not something born out of actual experience?
 Is it not a kind of true faith and attitude developed from one’s actual actions and experiences?
 These words are not plucked out of thin air, they are produced against the backdrop of a mood, an environment, an event.
 What do you think of this attitude?
 People endure many hardships, and these hardships cause a loss of integrity and dignity, depriving people of their status and interests, among other hardships, causing them a great deal of pain.
 But having made it this far, they develop a true faith in and knowledge of God; they feel that all of this is enjoying God’s love, is a special favor from God, that it’s not God giving them a hard time.
 They think it is an honor and that it is God loving them, and therefore God works in this way, depriving and testing them so, and judging and chastising them so.
 This is a real, positive state of mind that people should have, developed from a real-life context.
 What kind of person would say “Though today’s hardships are many, it is an honor to enjoy God’s love”?
 Not the kind of person who wrote the hymn “For Love.”
 All they could say were muddled, empty words, high-sounding phrases, and slogans.
 Would they be able to say, “Though today’s hardships are many, it is an honor to enjoy God’s love”?
 Would they be able to utter those words from the bottom of their heart?
 No. All they said were empty words, exaggerated words, and words that people are willing to listen to, and in the end, they cobbled together a hymn and thought themselves quite capable and clever.
 In My view, not a single word in those lyrics is worth anything.
 They are all nonsense, they should be scrapped, and no one should be allowed to sing such hymns in the future.
 If you want to sing, you should sing hymns like “No Heart Is Better Than God’s,” which contains genuine, heartfelt words—these words are edifying for people.

 The last line of the first verse reads: “Through hardship, I learn submission,” meaning it is hardship that teaches people submission.
 It then reads, “No heart is better than God’s.”
 This line is really relevant to the theme.
 This is the final understanding and experience gained by undergoing all these things, namely that God’s intention is to save people.
 What people should understand is that God’s heart for people could not be better, and that everything He does is beneficial to them; what He does is not to trouble or vex people, but rather to purify them.
 That is why the hymnwriter can say from the bottom of their heart: No heart is better than God’s.
 This is the language of humanity.
 Without a certain amount of experience and understanding, without a certain amount of experience and understanding of God’s work and His way of saving people, and these specific details can someone utter words such as “No heart is better than God’s”?
 They absolutely cannot.
 Look again at the phrase, “Through hardship, I learn submission.”
 Does this line have a practical side to it?
 Isn’t it something that people gain or reap after entering into the truth reality?
 (Yes.)
 Then what is hardship?
 Does it mean not having enough to eat, not having enough to wear, or experiencing the hardships of imprisonment?
-It does not refer to physical suffering in these ways; rather, it is a battle that people experience in their hearts regarding the truth, God’s work, God’s salvation, and God’s painstaking intentions.
-After experiencing this, people feel that they have suffered a lot in their hearts in terms of their hope; they finally understand God’s will, know that they should submit to God, learn how to submit to God, and acquire a deep experience of what God does, and only then can they say, “No heart is better than God’s.”
+It does not refer to physical suffering in these ways; rather, it is a battle that people experience in their hearts regarding the truth, God’s work, God’s salvation, and God’s painstaking care.
+After experiencing this, people feel that they have suffered a lot in their hearts in terms of their hope; they finally understand God’s intentions, know that they should submit to God, learn how to submit to God, and acquire a deep experience of what God does, and only then can they say, “No heart is better than God’s.”
 Most people cannot utter such a sentence.
 I like this hymn; I like this kind of hymn.
 It will absolutely be of help to you if you often sing this hymn.
 Every line in it has a restraining effect on the corrupt disposition revealed in your daily life, it is both a guide and an aid to your practical experience and your entry into the truth reality.
 How good it would be for you to read these lyrics more often when you are free!
 Is there any line in this hymn that is not uttered in a certain state or context?
 Is there any line that does not involve entering into some aspect of the truth?
 Every line does—none of them contain empty words.
 Look at the last few lines: “Though I choose to love God, my love is adulterated with my own ideas.”
 Choosing to love God is a broad, general, theoretical statement.
 It actually means accepting God’s commission, doing one’s duty, and expending one’s life for God, which is encapsulated here in the phrase “to love God.”
 People feel that they are still adulterated with their own ideas; without knowing themselves and having any experience of the truth, who could utter a phrase such as that?
 You definitely couldn’t utter it, because you lack that experience.
 Continuing on: “I must strive to attain a spirit like Peter’s”—the hymnwriter’s aim is to be like Peter.
 You, too, have set a benchmark and a goal, you too want to be like Peter—so what is your path?
 You also have to strive, but can you utter the phrase “My love is adulterated with my own ideas”?
 How will you attain a spirit like Peter’s if you do not even know what it means for your love to be adulterated with your own ideas?
 There is a practical side to this phrase.
 It gets even better further down: “No matter how God receives my love, my only wish is to satisfy Him.”
-This is what people require of themselves after experiencing hardships and trials; it is an attitude of satisfying God’s will, an attitude of submitting to God and pursuing the truth; that is, to be able to satisfy God is to have achieved one’s aim, regardless of the extent one can achieve.
+This is what people require of themselves after experiencing hardships and trials; it is an attitude of satisfying God’s intentions, an attitude of submitting to God and pursuing the truth; that is, to be able to satisfy God is to have achieved one’s aim, regardless of the extent one can achieve.
 There is a practical side to these words.
 Do you feel encouraged and motivated after reading them?
 (Yes.)
 They give people a goal, an impetus, a direction after reading them.
 Sometimes people feel that no matter how they act, they cannot do it well, and they lapse into negativity.
 But once they read these words and see that God does not ask much of people, they think, “All I have to do is satisfy God.
 I don’t ask for anything else; I seek only to let go of my fleshly desires and preferences, and satisfy God—that is sufficient.”
 In the end, it all comes down to the words, “Though today’s hardships are many, it is an honor to enjoy God’s love.
 Through hardship, I learn submission.
 No heart is better than God’s.”
 These words are quite practical.

 All in all, the hymn “No Heart Is Better Than God’s” speaks of genuine experience.
-After experiencing God’s work, His chastisement, judgment, and trials, people learn to submit, come to understand God’s will, and know that no heart is better than His.
+After experiencing God’s work, His chastisement, judgment, and trials, people learn to submit, come to understand God’s intentions, and know that no heart is better than His.
 This is God’s lovely aspect, and it is what people experience; it is also what people should have knowledge of.
 If you make tunes of these lyrics of practical experience and knowledge, and sing them often, they will do you much good.
 In one sense, singing hymns of God’s words can help people better understand the truth and enter the truth reality more quickly; in another, by singing these experiential hymns written by people who have reality, your experiences and understanding will progress more quickly.
 These are insights and understandings written down after people have had some experiences, and they also include the path and direction of entry that people ought to have.
 They are available ready-made for you, and will be of tremendous help to you.
 Why don’t you write music to accompany such experiential lyrics?
 Why do you always compose music for lyrics that are empty, impractical, and banal?
 You are too undiscerning, you don’t know what makes a good hymn—you are so disappointing!
 These experiential hymns do people so much good; singing these practical words regularly imprints them in one’s heart, significantly aiding their life entry and dispositional change.
 If you are forever stuck at the stage of the Age of Grace—praising God’s grace, His love, His blessings, and His mercy and lovingkindness—will you ever be able to enter into the truth reality?
 Your stature and state remain so pitifully small, always stuck at a superficial stage; without some good hymns to guide you, it will be too strenuous to enter into the truth reality on your own.
 Look at the hymn “No Heart Is Better Than God’s,” pray-read this hymn in your free time.
 It contains a path that will guide you and help you enter into the truth reality; it can give you a correct direction, so that you have a correct perspective.
 What are some correct perspectives?
 “With corrupt disposition, man deserves judgment and chastisement.”
 Is this not the kind of correct and pure perspective that people should have?
-In addition, are the words “God’s word is the truth; I must not misconstrue His will” correct?
+In addition, are the words “God’s word is the truth; I must not misconstrue His intentions” correct?
 (They are correct.)
 Indeed, you have to accept them, you have to go engage with and experience them, and when events befall you, there will be a path for you to tread; these words will become a direction for your actions and comportment.
 And then there is, “If I don’t strive with all my might, it may be difficult to be perfected.”
 This also represents a correct perspective.
 What about, “Through hardship, I learn submission.
 No heart is better than God’s”?
 Is this a perspective that one should have?
 (Yes.)
 Look carefully: Not one sentence here is just empty talk or mere words and doctrines; they all speak to understanding and insight born from genuine experience.
 Compared with the hymn “For Love” from just before, which do you think is practical?
 What is practical should be retained, while what is hollow should be eliminated and discarded; it should not be promoted.
 Some say, “I’ve become accustomed to singing those hymns; they’ve entered my heart and I cannot do without them.”
 If you cannot do without them, then go on and keep singing them.
 I will see what you’ve gained after you’ve sung them for twenty years, whether you can enter the truth reality.
 If you sing the hymn “No Heart Is Better Than God’s,” it will capture your heart once you have sung it once or twice.
 After singing it for a month or two, your state will be turned around to some extent, and if you truly accept its words from the bottom of your heart, your inner state will be different, and you will have turned it around completely.
 You can sing those hymns of empty theories and nonsense all your life, but it will be of no use.
 Just like people in the Age of Grace who sang those empty and superficial hymns, and who sang all their lives but did not gain the truth—it is just a waste of time.

 January 12, 2022